shyam-kumar-vn/MLEng-politicalparties-python-exercise/Databricks Setup.md

 ## Overview

-The batch training workflow consists of three main tasks that reuse our existing components:
+The batch training workflow consists of four main tasks that reuse our existing components:
-1. **Data Preparation and Feature Engineering** - Load data and extract features using DataLoader's preprocessing methods
+1. **Data Preparation and Feature Engineering** - Load data and extract features using DataLoader's preprocessing methods with train/test/validation splits (70/20/10)
-2. **Model Training** - Train the classification model using our train_model function
+2. **Model Training** - Train the classification model using our train_model function and evaluate on validation set
+3. **Model Promotion** - Compare new model with production model and promote if better (using validation performance)
-3. **Model Evaluation** - Evaluate model performance and generate reports
+4. **Model Evaluation** - Evaluate production model performance and generate reports

 ## Component Reuse